 The EVHS is the Electric Vehicle Homecharging Scheme (EVHS).
 It was put in place to encourage drivers to buy electric cars by reducing the cost of having a home charging point installed.
-But following some government belt tightening, the EVHS is being scrapped for houses at the end of March 2022.
+But following some government belt tightening, the EVHS was scrapped for houses at the end of March 2022.
+The EV chargepoint grant replaced it.

 How much is the EVHS for?